nebari-dev/nebari/docs/source/installation/usage.md

 GitHub under the URL `github.com/quansight/projectname`.

 If employing an infrastructure-as-code approach, this is where you would make the desired infrastructure changes including adding environments, changing Dask worker instance type and much more.
-Once you're happy with your changes you would redeploy those changes using using GitHub Actions.
-For more details on on the `qhub-config.yaml` please see [Configuration](configuration.md)
+Once you're happy with your changes you would redeploy those changes using GitHub Actions.
+For more details on the `qhub-config.yaml` please see [Configuration](configuration.md)

 ##### Project Naming Convention
 In order to successfully deploy QHub, there are some project naming conventions which need to be followed.
 For starters,